pelmeshke-ds/bridgelink/README.md

 ## Controller firmware installation

-The provided code are supposed to use on Arduino Pro Micro (or other HID-compatible Arduino-like controllers)

 1. Download Arduino IDE from https://www.arduino.cc/en/software/
 2. TODO
+The provided code is supposed for use on Arduino Pro Micro (or other HID-compatible Arduino-like controllers)

 ## Host device daemon installation